mattpe/hyte-web-dev/01-tools-env.md

   across a project.
 - Formatters handle tasks such as indentation, spacing, and line breaks, making code more readable and easier to understand.
+- Linters have two categories of rules:
+  - **Formatting rules**: enforce code style and formatting conventions.
+(Formatter fixes these automatically.)
-- Linters analyze code for potential errors, bugs, and violations of coding conventions.
+  - **Code quality rules**: analyze code for potential errors, bugs, and violations of coding standards and conventions.
+(Formatter does nothing to help with those kind of rules.)
 - Linters enforce best practices, identify potential issues, and provide suggestions for improvement.
 - Formatters and linters together play a vital role in promoting code quality, reducing bugs, and facilitating collaboration among developers working on the same project.